pnp/PnP-Sites-Core/Core/Documentation.md

 Looks up a localized string similar to Uploading file '{0}' to folder '{1}'..
 #### FileFolderExtensions_UploadFileWebDav_The_argument_must_be_a_single_file_name_and_cannot_contain_path_characters_
 Looks up a localized string similar to The argument must be a single file name and cannot contain path characters..
+#### GraphExtensions_GroupLogoFileDoesNotExist
+Looks up a localized string similar to The group logo file does not exist..
 #### GraphExtensions_SendAsyncRetry
 Looks up a localized string similar to Microsoft Graph API request frequency exceeded usage limits.
 Sleeping for {0} milliseconds before retrying..
 #### GraphExtensions_SendAsyncRetryException